ryrob30/mobile-services.en/help/using/in-app-messaging/t-create-push-message/c-experience-push-message.md

   * HTTPS only

 * **Sizing**
-  * Images must be in a 2:1 format or they will be cropped.
+  * Images must be in a 2:1 format, or they will be cropped.

 For more information about configuring rich push notifications, see the following content: